eltoroit/ETLC_ApexBridge/README.md

 #### How Does It Work?

-To understand how the ApexBridge design pattern works, and how to implement the ETLC_ApexBridge library in your projects, please [./ETLC_ApexBridge_UnderstandingTheDesignPattern.pps](watch this presentation).
-For further details please check the [./ETLC_ApexBridge_DeveloperGuide.pdf](developer guide).
+To understand how the ApexBridge design pattern works, and how to implement the ETLC_ApexBridge library in your projects, please [watch this presentation](./ETLC_ApexBridge_UnderstandingTheDesignPattern.pps).
+For further details please check the [developer guide](./ETLC_ApexBridge_DeveloperGuide.pdf).

 There are also some companion sample files in [https://github.com/eltoroit/ETLC_SecureDB_Samples](this repository).